americanhandelsociety/americanhandelsociety-members/README.md

 1. Visit your local site using the ngrok url.
 1. Move through the Join or Renewal flow as a user.
 The site will redirect to a Paypal sandbox.
 Please ask a site administrator for login credentials, or you may create your own [sandbox account](https://www.sandbox.paypal.com).

-# Deployments
+# CI and Deployments
+This project uses [GitHub Actions](https://docs.github.com/en/actions) to run tests.
+A workflow runs a job on every push to a branch against `main` and every push or merge to `main`.

-This project uses Heroku as its deployment and platform service.
+Separately, this project uses Heroku as its deployment and platform service.
 Our Heroku project has three main components:

 1. "Review Apps": a complete, but short-lived version of the AHS website with a unique URL; Heroku **automatically** stands up a review app when an engineer pushes code to a branch of this repo.
 2. "Staging" pipeline: a production-like version of the AHS website available at https://americanhandelsociety-staging.herokuapp.com/; Heroku **automatically** deploys to staging when an engineer merges a branch into `main` or pushes to `main`.